Andrewmgk/MIPS-VHDL/README.md

 	3. Data memory (array of 32 bits)
 	4. Instruction memory (array of 32 bits)
 	5. Control Unit
 	6. ALU Control Unit
 	7. Program Counter (PC)
 	8. 2-to-1 5-bit Multiplexer
 	9. Sign Extension Unit (16-to-32)
 	10. 2-to-1 32-bit Multiplexers
 	11. Left Shift Unit(32-bit)
 	12. Adder(32-bit)

+## 	Important information
 	The Instruction memory, Data memory, have 16 location (32 bits for each one).
 	The Program counter increases its value by one after each instruction.
 	The supported instruction are: add,sub,and,slt,lw.